HussainAther/philosophy/neurophilosophy/reductionism.md

 whether its limited to nonphysical properties of the physical brain (property dualism).
 There are also skeptics who argue a principled skepticism of reductionism uses the hypothesis that generalizations of psychology emerge with respect to the generalizations of neuroscience.
-Mental states and processes create a domain of study that's autonomous with respect to neuroscience.
-They reject dualism.
+Mental states and processes create a domain of study that's autonomous with respect to neuroscience with functionalist arguments.
+They reject the dualist position.